hapijs/accept/README.md

 ### `charsets(charsetHeader)`

-Given a string of acceptable charsets from a HTTP request it will return an array of strings indicating the possible charset options that can be used in the HTTP response, in order from most preferred to least as determined by the encoding weight.
-This takes into account any weighting parameters given in the header for ordering and exclusion.
+Given a string of acceptable charsets from a HTTP request Accept-Charset header it will return an array of strings indicating the possible charset options that can be used in the HTTP response, in order from most preferred to least as determined by the [q weightings](#weightings)

 ```
 var charsets = Accept.charsets("iso-8859-5, unicode-1-1;q=0.8"); // charsets === ["iso-8859-5", "unicode-1-1"]